9 Amazing Things You can Do with a Sponge

 Line the bottom of the vegetable drawer in your refrigerator with sponges and wring out or replace the sponges whenever they seem wet.
 The sponges will absorb excess moisture, helping your vegetables to stay at their peak.

-4. Removing Pet (or human) Hair and Lint
+4. Remove Pet (or human) Hair and Lint

 A slightly damp sponge can be used to easily wipe away hair from upholstery, carpeting and even clothing.
 The hairs will cling to the water in the sponge.
 Damp sponges can also remove fuzz from old woolen sweaters and shawls.